-Titans’ sophomore making name on dominant defense - Port Arthur News
+Sophomore Darrell Thornton uses high IQ, work ethic to help key dominant Memorial defense - Port Arthur News

 Morgan said Thornton could be that caliber of player if he continues to work hard.

 “It’s hard to explain,” Morgan said.
 “You see it in football at different levels.
 Some of those guys just have a knack for getting to the ball.
 He’s an athletic guy.
 He knows where to be.
 He caught an interception that they ruled hit the ground.
 He recovers fumbles on kickoff.
 It’s not luck.
 He’s where he needs to be and running to the ball.
-He has multiple sacks by playing high effort.
-He’s going to be a really special one by the time he is done playing for sure.”
+He has multiple sacks by playing with high effort.
+He’s going to be a really special one by the time he is done playing, for sure.”

 District 9-5A Division I standings